If you need to store and retrieve large amounts of data on disk,

 Documentation is sparse.
 Docstrings and reading the code are your best hope.

 Contributions are welcome.
-Every level of contribution is most appreciated: bug reports, spelling and grammar fixes, code patches, questions on how to get started, etc. See README for information on how to modify the code.
+Every level of contribution is most appreciated: bug reports, spelling and grammar fixes, code patches, questions on how to get started, etc. See the README (link below) for information on how to modify the code.
 And if anything's unclear, ask!

 Status: in production use.
 The on-disk file format is not expected to change anymore.